 Pat chicken breasts dry.

 On a clean work surface, cover chicken with plastic wrap.
+You may also use a gallon freezer bag.
 Using a heavy object, gently pound to a uniform thickness of ¼".

 Cook the Chicken